-- a.
-Identify kidnapping incident first person on the scene. - b.
-Notify Building Principal, who will announce or direct a lockdown or hold-in-place. - c.
-Take attendance and verify missing student(s). - d.
-Call 9-1-1, advise them of the situation and follow their instructions. - e.
-Building Principal notifies the Superintendent and if available, Security Personnel. - f.
+- i.
+Identify kidnapping incident first person on the scene. - ii.
+Notify Building Principal, who will announce or direct a lockdown or hold-in-place. - iii.
+Take attendance and verify missing student(s). - iv.
+Call 9-1-1, advise them of the situation and follow their instructions. - v.
+Building Principal notifies the Superintendent and if available, Security Personnel. - vi.
 In coordination with police, notify parents or spouses of individuals who are or could be kidnapped.
-Also, prepare an official response in the event of media inquiries. - g.
+Also, prepare an official response in the event of media inquiries. - vii.
 Police and Building Principal determine the termination of the contingency.